SJHH-Nguyen-D/SJHH-Nguyen-D.github.io/Pelican/content/blog/sharpestminds-project-part-3.rst

     bartlett  53.207  1.656381e-11      False

-We see that we do not meet the criteria for homoscedasticity, and therefore we must use a more robust test like the Kruskal-Wallis H-test.
+We see that we do not meet the criteria for homoscedasticity, and therefore we must default to a more robust test like the Kruskal-Wallis H-test.

 We can take a look at the medians visually first to have an idea of centrality of job performance scores between region groups.